eswarkrishna/GroupAssignment/GroupAssignment3_Session_4.md

 </html>
 #### Analysis

-The latent topic captures the company’s relationship risks with their clients.
+The latent topic captures the companyâs relationship risks with their clients.
 The companies are worried about their clients in Health care, financial services, and their co-relation with Net sales which is driven by these clients.
 And also, the companies are worried about the net-sales associated with their clients.
 Companies are also worried about the regulatory risks from federal government.

  ********